hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 ## Produces REST APIs with Spring MVC

 Like other traditional action based framework, such as Apache Struts, etc, Spring MVC implements the standard MVC pattern.
-But against the benifit of IOC container, each parts of Spring MVC are not coupled, esp. view and view resolver are pluginable and can be configured.
+But against the benefit of IOC container, each parts of Spring MVC are not coupled, esp. view and view resolver are pluggable and can be configured.

 For RESTful applications, JSON and XML are the commonly used exchange format, we do not need a template engine(such as Freemarker, Apache Velocity) for view, Spring MVC will detect HTTP headers, such as *Content Type*, *Accept Type*, etc. to determine how to produce corresponding view result.
-Most of the time, we do not need to configure the view/view resolver explictly.
+Most of the time, we do not need to configure the view/view resolver explicitly.
 This is called *Content negotiation*.
 There is a `ContentNegotiationManager` bean which is responsible for *Content negotiation* and enabled by default in the latest version.

 The configuration details are motioned in before posts.
 We are jumping to write `@Controller` to produce REST APIs.